mnot/redbot/README.rst

 Setting up your Web Server
 --------------------------

-To run REDbot from the Web, place webui.py where you wish it to be served from by the Web server.
+To run REDbot as a CGI script, place redbot_cgi.py where you wish it to be served from by the Web server, and place config.txt in the same directory.

 For example, with Apache you can put it in a directory and add these configuration directives (e.g., in .htaccess, if enabled)::

   AddHandler cgi-script .py
-  DirectoryIndex webui.py
+  DirectoryIndex redbot_cgi.py

 If the directory is the root directory for your server "example.com", this will configure REDbot to be at the URI "http://example.com/".

+You can also locate config.txt somewhere else, and indicate its path in an environment variable:

+  SetEnv REDBOT_CONFIG /path/to/config.txt

 The contents of the assets directory also need to be made available on the server; by default, they're in the 'static' subdirectory of the script's URI.
-This can be changed using the 'html.static_root' configuration variable in webui.py.
+This can be changed using the 'static_root' configuration variable in config.txt.

-You should also create the directory referenced by the 'save_dir' configuration variable in webui.py, and make sure that it's writable to the Web server process.
+You should also create the directory referenced by the 'save_dir' configuration variable, and make sure that it's writable to the Web server process.
 This is where RED stores state files, and you should configure a cron job to regularly clean it.
 For example::